SveSop/nvapi_standalone/README.md

 ## Working on

 * Changing "fake" values over to using NVCtrl library.
-* For some reason adding NvAPI_GPU_GetBusId the tool "GPU Caps Viewer" now display CUDA correctly, but no OpenCL.
+* For some reason adding NvAPI_GPU_GetBusId the tool "GPU Caps Viewer" now display CUDA correctly, but no OpenCL (but it works).

 ## Info